Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data: Motivating example: estimating sensitivity of tests for hepatocellular carcinoma by stage, in patients with cirrhosis

 \section{Motivating example: estimating sensitivity of tests for hepatocellular carcinoma by stage, in patients with cirrhosis}

-A systematic review of the accuracy of tests for detecting hepatocellular carcinoma (HCC) in patients with liver cirrhosis \citep{rogers2025cirrhosis} was conducted to produce meta-analyzed estimates of specificity and the sensitivity of each test to detect HCC at each stage.
-As well as being of direct clinical relevance, stage-specific estimates of sensitivity are important parameters to inform subsequent health economic analyses.
-Since different studies reported stages using various different staging systems, we first mapped these to approximate the Barcelona Clinic Liver Cancer (BCLC) staging system.
-Stage data were assigned to 3 BCLC groups: BCLC 0 (very early stage), BCLC A (early stage) and BCLC B/C/D (intermediate/advanced/terminal stage) \citep{reig2022bclc}.
+In a systematic review of the accuracy of tests in detecting hepatocellular carcinoma (HCC) in patients with liver cirrhosis \citep{rogers2025cirrhosis}, we aimed to produce meta-analyzed estimates of specificity and the sensitivity of each test to detect HCC at each stage.
+In addition to being of direct clinical relevance, stage-specific estimates of sensitivity are important parameters to inform subsequent health economic analyses.
+Since different studies reported stages using different staging systems, we first mapped these to approximate the Barcelona Clinic Liver Cancer (BCLC) staging system.
+Stage data were assigned to 3 BCLC groups: BCLC 0 (very early stage), BCLC A (early stage) and BCLC B/C/D (intermediate/advanced/terminal stage), which we will refer to throughout as `advanced' stage for brevity \citep{reig2022bclc}.

 In principle, pooled estimates of sensitivity to detect each stage could be produced by performing meta-analysis of data relating to each stage separately, but very few studies reported this stage-specific data.
 For the five tests in the systematic review with stage-specific data available from at least one study, Table \ref{tab:hcc-data} summarizes the number of studies reporting data of each type.
 Of these five tests, data on four were reported as binary (HCC / no HCC), while one (AFP) is a continuous biomarker, for which accuracy data were reported at multiple thresholds.
 We see that, for each of the binary tests, only between 1 and 5 studies reported stage-specific sensitivity estimates.
 For one test, AFP-L3, the number of studies providing data for the `very early' and `early' stages - the most clinically important - was 2 and 1 respectively.
-We see, however, that there were 4 more studies reporting on overall sensitivity of AFP-L3 to detect HCC, along with stage proportions.
+We see, however, that there were 4 more studies reporting merged stage data for AFP-L3.